A Defensive Computing Checklist by Michael Horowitz

 pair Domains, eNom and

 Tucows Domains.
 DomainTools also offers a Whois lookup.
 Other useful information provided by Whois, is a technical contact, an administrative contact, the name of the Registrar and, for techies, the authoritative DNS servers.
 That said, a domain owner may not want their contact information public.
 If you look up this domain (DefensiveComputingChecklist.com) for example, you will not find my home address.
 While people may want to hide, legitimate companies have no reason to do so.
-Needless to say, the bad guys behind the internal-message.app domain hide their identity.
+Needless to say, a bad guys hide their identity.
 However, law enforcement can always knock on the door of a registrar to see who paid for a domain.

 Everyone is told there are two types of websites: secure (HTTPS) and not secure (HTTP).
 In fact there are three types of websites.
 The third type is a "secure" site that has gone the extra mile and offers proof of its identity.